77YQ77/scBIT/scRNA_embedding/README.md

 ## Introduction

-These codes are the first stage of the scBIT framework.
+These codes are for the first stage of the scBIT framework.
 The purpose of these codes is to learn the representation for the generated gene-gene interaction subgraph.

 ## Requirements